-Concerns or complaints about the headteacher should be reported to the LADO.
+Concerns about the proprietor should be referred directly to the LADO (see below).

-Staff may also report concerns about suspected abuse or neglect directly to Children's Social Care or the Police if they believe direct reporting is necessary to secure action to safeguard children.
+Staff may also report concerns about suspected abuse, exploitation or neglect directly to Children's Social Care or the Police if they believe direct reporting is necessary to secure action to safeguard children.

 Staff can also contact the Local Authority Designated Officer (LADO), who is responsible for the co-ordination of responses to allegations against people who work with children (see criteria, contact and referral details in section 16 below).
-The LADO's contact details are displayed on the safeguarding noticeboard in the staff room.